IntoTheDev/MultiTag-System-for-Unity/README.md

 		}

 		// Check for Multiple Tags
-		// You can also pass in Tag array if (_enemy.HasTags(_allEnemiesTags, allRequired: false))
+		// You can also pass in simple array of tags if (_enemy.HasTags(_allEnemiesTags, allRequired: false))
 		{